jamesgolick/friendly/README.md

   - created_at and updated_at are exactly what they sound like - automatically managed by Friendly.
   - attributes is where all the attributes of your object are stored.
 They get serialized to json and stored in there.

+We can instantiate and save our model like an ActiveRecord object.

+    @user = User.new :name => "James"
+    @user.save

 As is, our user model only supports queries by id.

     User.find(id)